LeonardoClaudin/Trabajo-Fin-de-Grado-Biotecnologia-ETSIAAB/README.md

 - Degree Connection (*EdgeD_real_network(doc.csv, nrep, sample_size, thres_vector)*)

 The resulting data can be saved as a separate .csv document and plotted with [ggplot2](https://ggplot2.tidyverse.org/) using **Resultados_redes_reales.rmd** programme.
 Results will be saved in PDF format.
 There are two types of graphs:
-- Property v Sample Size (with Size Vector in Legend)
+- Property v Sample Size (with threshold values in Legend)
-- Property v Size Vector (with Sample Size in Legend)
+- Property v Threshold Values (with sample size in Legend)

 ## Synthetic Networks.
 In this project, two types of model networks were studied to compare its behaviour with our plant complex networks.